 When will trees be planted?

 Planting will begin Nov.
-1, 2025, when the weather is safest for young tree roots.
+1, 2025, when the weather can better support young trees.

 How will trees be cared for?